Emmotes/ic_spoilers/docs/laurana.md

     "id": 2694,
     "flavour_text": "",
     "description": {
         "desc": "Laurana gains the Hunter role.
 Dragons and Monstrosities become her favored foes, allowing Champions to deal $(not_buffed amount)% more damage against them for each Hunter in the formation, stacking multiplicatively.
-Hunters also count as Laurana's Soldiers. "
+Hunters also count as Laurana's Soldiers."
     },
     "effect_keys": [
         {